-Did you know that if you're an Amazon Prime subscriber and your package isn't delivered by the "guaranteed delivery date," even if it's late by just a few minutes, you can request a free 1-month extension to your membership?
+Did you know that if you're an Amazon Prime member and your package isn't delivered by the "guaranteed delivery date," even if it's late by just a few minutes, you can request a free one-month extension to your membership?
 Sounds too good to be true, but that's what one Redditor discovered simply by reading the fine print that most of us just overlook.

 In fact, you can request a Prime extension up to 12 times a year.
 So if you order a lot and your deliveries are frequently late, then you could end up receiving a full year of Amazon Prime for free, simply by asking!
-There are restrictions, of course, but most of them simply require that the order meet some obvious stipulations, and almost all regular orders are be eligible for this courtesy.
+There are restrictions, of course, but most of them simply require that the order meet some obvious stipulations, and almost all regular orders are eligible for this courtesy.

 Well, it just so happens that right after we heard about this policy, our order of Spider-Man Printed Duct Tape didn't arrive on time.
 (What?
 Why are you chortling?)